 ADRC staff is also available to speak at your community or group meetings if you are interested in learning more about the ADRC.

-Check our Calendar and News & Events pages to be informed of upcoming programs and check out our Prevention Programs for information on our eveidence based healthy aging programs.
+Check our News & Events pages to be informed of upcoming programs and check out our Prevention Programs for information on our eveidence based healthy aging programs.

 Dementia Care Specialist

 The ADRC is proud to offer Dementia Care Specialist services.
 This is a new service offered in our area.
 The Dementia Care Specialist is a trained social worker, specializing in the needs and concerns of people living with dementia, their caregivers and family, and the professionals working with people who have dementia.
 Anyone who has concerns/questions about dementia or Alzheimer’s can also utilize the DCS.
 A lending library of books and DVDs related to caregiving is also available.

 Help Paying for Long-Term Care